hepaestus/ubuntu_club_notes/irc_concepts.md

 ![NickServ Direct Message Window](/images/pidgin_nickserve_registration_window.png)

 You should soon receive an email to the address you used to register.
-In that email will be a command you must cut and paste into the **NickServe** chat window.
+In that email will be a command you must cut and paste into the **NickServ** chat window.
 Or a link you can click in the browser.
 Check your Spam folder if necessary to find the email.

 ![NickServ Direct Message Window](/images/pidgin_aiu_ubuntu_club_channel_nickname_registration_verification.png)